 Juan and his son José at the Operation Smile medical mission in Tegucigalpa, Honduras

-“It was the pediatrician at the hospital who called me to tell us about the child.
+“It was the paediatrician at the hospital who called me to tell us about the child.
 I drove there with my wife and César in the middle of the night to see them.
 The mother thought the son had a disease and didn’t want to keep him.
 We managed to convince the father to stay in the hospital with his son, and later we took him to Operation Smile’s centre in Tegucigalpa.
 We have become close friends, and we speak on the telephone almost every day,” says Don Alex.

 Don Alex and his family help Juan and his son with transportation, food and accommodations if he needs to come to the city.
 They take care of him, as they do with all the patients and parents they’ve found.

 Alex with some of the patients he has accompanied to the Tegucigalpa medical mission

 On the first day of Operation Smile’s international medical mission in Tegucigalpa’s Hospital San Felipe — only steps away from Operation Smile’s care centre — Don Alex brings Juan and little 2-year-old José, along with 18 other parents and patients from Olancho.
 This is the sixth visit for Juan and his son.
 During previous visits, José has been too sick or malnourished, making it too dangerous to anaesthetize him.

 It is now the early morning of medical evaluations, and the line of patients and parents is growing longer.
 More than 300 patients are expected to arrive.

 Patients and their families wait to register at the Tegucigalpa medical mission